Bad Girls series 3

-Bad Girls returned to ITV1 with its third series on 20 March 2001 and ended on 3 July 2001.
+Bad Girls returned to ITV with its third series on 20 March 2001 and ended on 3 July 2001.
 It consists of 16 episodes.

+Storylines

 The third series picks up directly from the series two finale.
 Shell has led Fenner into her trap by luring him into her cell and stabbing him with a broken bottle she smuggled back from Bodybag's anniversary party.
 Fenner almost loses his life, while Hollamby has Shell transferred to the mental health wing where she comes face-to-face with an old enemy.
 Helen manages to get Nikki back into Larkhall where Helen puts an end to their relationship.
 Shell and Denny escape and wreak havoc in London, as they pay Hollamby a surprise visit at her home.
 Things seem to be going well for Crystal, who has recently been released from prison and is now engaged to Josh, but things are set to get worse as Shell and Denny arrive at her house.
-Maxi & Tina Purvis and Al MacKenzie (aka The Peckham Bootgang) arrive on G-Wing and make their presence known to the prisoners and officers alike.
+Maxi and Tina Purvis and Al MacKenzie (aka The Peckham Bootgang) arrive on G-Wing and make their presence known to the prisoners and officers alike.
 Josh has just become a prison officer, but he's in for a shock when he sees that Crystal is back on the wing.
-Nikki is set for her appeal, and if she wins will she find Helen waiting for her?
+Nikki is set for her appeal, and if she wins, will she find Helen waiting for her?